amira-salama1/SQL_Projects-And-Visualizations/SQL/README.md

-This Folder is dedicated to SQL Analysis
+This Folder is dedicated to Using SQL in Data Analysis